celo-org/blockscout/docs/source-verification.md

 Head to https://sourcify.dev, select the target network, enter the contract address, and drop the file(s) required.

 _Note: this approach will post the data to the Sourcify repository for the first time if it doesn't already exist, but Blockscout will not yet know that is it verified.
-You must publish through Blockscout as described above to have the contract verified in the Blockscout database permanently (there is currently no "scraper" process performing this automatically)_
+Blockscout queries the Sourcify API the first time anyone navigates to the address for the smart contract and updates it in the backend automatically._

 ## Troubleshooting